Updating MySQL® cluster settings

 -

-deletion_protection: Cluster protection from accidental deletion,trueorfalse.Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.
+deletion_protection: Cluster protection against accidental deletion,trueorfalse.Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

 -